marph91/jimmy/readme.md

 ---

-[1]

-- Choose "Markdown and CSV" and uncheck "Create folder for sub-pages" when exporting.
+[1] Choose "Markdown and CSV" and uncheck "Create folder for sub-pages" when exporting.
-- Only note pages are imported.
-Attachments and internal links are not handled yet.

 [2] Note content is imported in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText) and not converted to markdown.

 [3]

 - Uncheck "Use relative data" when exporting.